Family exploring Minnamurra Rainforest in Budderoo National Park, Kiama by Michael French; Destination NSW

-The third section takes you from Kiama Heights, past Werri Lagoon, Werri Beach and on to nearby Gerringong.
+The third section takes you from Kiama Heights past Werri Lagoon and Werri Beach and on to nearby Gerringong.
 This six kilometre stretch along cliff tops with ocean views takes about two hours to complete.
 Markers featured every kilometre explain the fascinating history and geology of the area.
-Upon reaching Werri Lagoon and Werri Beach, continue on a little further to the Werri Fish and Chip shop.
-Gerringong is another 2.5 kilometres along Werri Beach and up the southern headland to the whale-watching platform.
+Upon reaching Werri Lagoon and Werri Beach, continue on a little further.

-Continue down Belinda Street to the railway station (1.5km) to complete the loop or continue on to Gerroa and Seven Mile Beach past the golf course.
+Continue a further 1.5 km down Belinda Street to the railway station to complete the loop, or continue on to Gerroa, which is another 45 minutes walk from Gerringong, and Seven Mile Beach past the golf course.

 Make sure you have a safe and enjoyable day out on the Kiama Coast Walk.
 Take water with you, use sun protection, suitable footwear and be prepared for wet weather.

 Explore the beautiful regions of the NSW South Coast